-When it comes to creating the perfect smile, many people focus on the color of their teeth and fail to consider improving their gums.
-You may have the whitest and straightest teeth in the world, but hyperpigmentation in your gums may leave you unsatisfied with what you see in the mirror.
-If you dislike the look of your gums and feel that they are too dark or patchy, then gum bleaching may be the procedure for you.
+Creating the perfect smile does not always mean straight white teeth.
+You may have the whitest and straightest teeth, but gum hyperpigmentation may leave you unsatisfied with your smile.
+If you dislike your gums because they are too dark or patchy, gum bleaching may be your answer.

-Gum bleaching, also referred to as gum depigmentation, is a cosmetic dentistry procedure that can reduce the hyperpigmentation in your gum tissue to leave you with a brighter, more natural coral-colored gum line.
+Gum bleaching, or gum depigmentation, is a cosmetic dentistry procedure.
+It can reduce the hyperpigmentation in your gums to leave you with a brighter, more natural colored gum line.

-Hyperpigmentation in your gingival tissue can make your gums look darker, brown, spotted, and unhealthy, even if they are well taken care of.
+Hyperpigmentation in your gingival tissue can make your gums look darker, brown, spotted, and unhealthy, even if well cared for.
 This hyperpigmentation can simply be genetic.
-Although there is nothing wrong with genetically darker gums, many people with a darker skin tone prefer a lighter looking gum line and choose to bleach their gums for cosmetic reasons.
-Aside from genetics, dark gums can also be caused by certain medications, smoking, and silver fillings.
+Although there is nothing wrong with genetically darker gums, many people prefer lighter gums and lighten them for cosmetic reasons.
+Aside from genetics, certain medications, smoking, and silver fillings can darken gums.

-- Smoking: People who have smoked for many years can suffer from a condition known as ‘smoker’s melanosis’, which causes the tissue of their gums to go brown or black.
+People who have smoked for many years can suffer from a condition called ‘smoker’s melanosis.’
+This can cause the tissue of their gums to go brown or black.

-- Medications: Antimalarial agents, certain tranquilizers, and other prescription medications are known to cause gum discoloration if taken for an extended time.
+Antimalarial agents, certain tranquilizers, and other prescription medications can cause gum discoloration if taken for an extended time.
 This hyperpigmentation can be permanent even after you stop taking the drug.

-- Genetics: In the vast majority of cases, dark gums are connected to skin complexion.
-Those with fairer skin tend to have paler, pinker gums, whereas those with darker complexions often experience more pigmentation inside their mouths.
+In the vast majority of cases, dark gums are connected to skin complexion.
+Those with fairer skin tend to have paler, pinker gums.
+However, those with darker complexions often experience more pigmentation inside their mouths.
 In some cases, this pigmentation can look patchy or may only affect a portion of the gum line.
-Although darker gums are natural for people with darker complexions, for cosmetic reasons, it is not uncommon for individuals to request a gum bleaching or gum depigmentation treatment.
+Although darker gums are natural for people with darker complexions, it is not uncommon for these individuals to request gum bleaching for cosmetic reasons.

-- Old metal fillings: Lastly, if you have an old metallic filling, such as silver filling, over time shavings from the metal can embed themselves into your gum line, causing dark spots and discoloration.
+Lastly, if you have an old metallic filling, over time metal shavings can embed into your gum line causing discoloration.
 This is also known as an amalgam tattoo.

-For most people, the main benefit of gum bleaching or depigmentation is simply the ability to have a more natural, paler gum color that then provides them the confidence they need to show their smile.
+For most people, the main benefit of gum bleaching or depigmentation is simply to have a more natural gum color.
+It provides them the confidence they need to show their smile.